Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-15. Which AWS cloud architecture principle states that systems should reduce interdependencies?
+16. Which AWS cloud architecture principle states that systems should reduce interdependencies?
     - A. Scalability
     - B. Services, not servers
+      [Encourages using managed services instead of self-managed servers]
     - C. Removing single points of failure
+      [Focuses on redundancy and fault tolerance]
     - D. Loose coupling

     <details markdown=1><summary markdown="span">Answer</summary>